Canonical lifts and $\delta$-structures: Canonical lifts of ordinary abelian schemes

 \subsection{$\dt$-structures on abelian schemes}

-Before we consider canonical lifts of ordinary abelian schemes we will need several lemmas on $\dt$-structures and abelian schemes over $p$-adic ind-schemes $S$.
+Before we consider canonical lifts of ordinary abelian schemes we will need several lemmas on $\dt$-structures and abelian schemes over ind-schemes $S$ (which need not be $p$-adic).

-\begin{lemm} Let $S$ be a $p$-adic ind-scheme, let $f\: A\to B$ be a homomorphism of abelian schemes over $S$ and let $S_0\to S$ be a nilpotent immersion.
+\begin{lemm} Let $S$ be an ind-scheme, let $f\: A\to B$ be a homomorphism of abelian schemes over $S$ and let $S_0\to S$ be a nilpotent immersion.
 If $f\times_S S_0=0$ then $f=0$.
-In other words, $\underline{\Hom}_S(A, B)$ is formally unramified. \end{lemm} \begin{proof} We may assume that $S$ is an affine scheme on which $p$ is nilpotent.
+In other words, $\underline{\Hom}_S(A, B)$ is formally unramified. \end{lemm} \begin{proof} We may assume that $S$ is an affine scheme.
 If $f\times_S S_0=0$ then it follows that the homomorphism $f\: A\to B$ factors through the formal completion of the identity section of $B$:

 However, $\widehat{B}$ is the colimit of the infinitesimal neighbourhoods of the zero section in $B$, each of which is affine over $S$, so that as $A$ is quasi-compact over $S$ the homomorphism $A\to B$ factors through one of these infinitesimal neighbourhoods.
 But these neighbourhoods are all $S$-affine, and as $A$ is an $S$-abelian scheme, it is anti-affine.
 Therefore this a map factors further through the structure map $A\to S$.
 In other words, it is the zero homomorphism. \end{proof}